canonical/pi-gadget/README.md

 Please report all issues here on the github page via: https://github.com/ogra1/pi-kiosk-gadget/issues

-We use Launchpad to track issues as this allows us to coordinate multiple projects better than what is available with Github issues.

 ## Branding

-This gadget snap comes with a boot splash, to change the logo you can add a new png file to the psplash subdirectory of this tree, adjust the "SPLASH=" option in psplash/config to point to this file and rebuild the gadget.
+This gadget snap comes with a boot splash.
+To change the logo you can add a new png file to the psplash subdirectory of this tree, adjust the "SPLASH=" option in psplash/config to point to this file and rebuild the gadget.